Benjamin Wedro, MD, FACEP, FAAEM

 - Pericardial effusion is a collection of fluid in the pericardial sac.
 This fluid may be produced by inflammation.

-- The cause of pericarditis in most patients is unknown but is likely due to viral infection.
+- The cause of pericarditis in most individuals is unknown but is likely due to viral infection.
 Pericarditis may be an associated complication of many diseases or may be due to trauma.

 - The diagnosis of pericarditis is made by history and physical examination.
-Testing usually includes an EKG, chest X-ray, and echocardiogram, or ultrasound of the heart.
+Testing usually includes an electrocardiogram (EKG, ECG), chest X-ray, and echocardiogram, or ultrasound of the heart.
 The inflammation of pericarditis is usually treated with anti-inflammatory medications (such as ibuprofen).
 It is important to treat the underlying disease or illness if one is present.

 - Pericardial tamponade occurs when enough fluid accumulates in the sac to compromise the heart's ability to adequately pump blood.